isemona/okta-blog/_source/_posts/2023-07-28-oidc_workshop.md

 In order to use the OIDC library, you need to import it into the file.

 At the top of `apps/api/src/main.ts`, you'll find other imports, such as `import passportLocal from 'passport-local';`.
 The Todo app uses the local passport strategy, and you'll add the OIDC strategy.
-Add the import for the OIDC passport after the import for 'passport-local':
+Add the import for the OIDC passport to `main.ts` after the import for 'passport-local':

 ```ts
 import passportOIDC from 'passport-openidconnect';